 The Canada-ASEAN Business Council

-The Canada-ASEAN Business Council (CABC) was established in 2012 by private sector companies in ASEAN, at the recommendation of Global Affairs Canada, at the first ASEAN Economic Ministers (AEM) consultation with Canada in Cambodia.
-It is the preeminent organization with an ASEAN region-wide mandate to promote and increase trade relations between Canada and ASEAN.
+The Canada-ASEAN Business Council (CABC) was established in 2012 by Canadian private sector companies operating in ASEAN, at the request of Canada’s Minister of International Trade through Global Affairs Canada, at the first ASEAN Economic Ministers (AEM) consultation with Canada in Cambodia.
+It is the pre-eminent organisation with an ASEAN region-wide mandate to promote and increase trade relations between Canada and ASEAN.

-The mission of CABC is simple: to facilitate increased trade and investment in the Canada-ASEAN economic corridor, and to provide our members with concrete commercial opportunities to build and grow their companies.
+The mission of the CABC is simple: to facilitate increased trade and investment in the Canada-ASEAN economic corridor through policy advocacy, networking, and education.

-Since it’s founding, the CABC has produced numerous key initiatives to enhance outcomes for Canadian businesses in the region.
-These include the production of an Opportunities Study for Canadian Companies, and two Surveys of Canadian Business in ASEAN (2013 and 2016) to better understand the obstacles of doing business in ASEAN.
-CABC has also jointly produced a first-of-its-kind report detailing the specific economic benefits Canada and ASEAN could expect from a free-trade agreement between the regions.
-CABC hosts sector-specific events, in addition to the Canada-ASEAN Business Forum (held every 18 months).
-Events are held across ASEAN and Canada on a regular basis, always in response to the specific business needs of our members.
+Since its founding, the CABC has produced numerous key initiatives to enhance outcomes for Canadian businesses in the region.
+These include the production of an , and two Surveys of Canadian Business in ASEAN ( and ) to better understand the obstacles of doing business in the region.
+The CABC has also jointly produced a first-of-its-kind report detailing the specific economic benefits Canada and ASEAN could expect from a , and a report from a free-trade agreement.

-CABC membership includes leading Canadian enterprises active in the ASEAN, and is open to companies conducting business or considering doing business between Canada and the ASEAN region.
-The Council is based in Singapore, and has a representative office in Calgary, Canada.
+CABC membership includes leading Canadian enterprises active in ASEAN, and is open to companies conducting business or considering doing business between Canada and the ASEAN region.
+The CABC is based in Singapore, and has a representative office in Calgary, Canada where it is also registered as a Federal not-for-profit organisation.

 Key Goals of the CABC: